 Can Rhinoplasty be Performed with Other Surgical Procedures?

-If there is a deviation in the nasal septum or enlargement of the inferior turbinates that causes nasal airway obstruction or difficulty breathing, this problem can be addressed during your Washington DC rhinoplasty surgery to correct the internal nasal deformities affecting free breathing.
+If there is a deviation in the nasal septum or enlargement of the inferior turbinates that causes nasal airway obstruction or difficulty breathing, this problem can be addressed during your Rhinoplasty in Washington D.C. surgery to correct the internal nasal deformities affecting free breathing.

 In addition, there is a balance between chin and nose, if chin augmentation (genioplasty) is required to improve this balance, this can be performed in the same surgical appointment.
 This can be performed with placement of an implant or altering the bone structure to correct the appearance of a receding chin, small chin, or uneven chin structure.